1. Location – are the hostels in the city centre?

 15. Car parking – do you have a (free) space for my car?

 No, we do not have any private parking spaces.
 There are spaces on the streets around both hostels but this works out really expensive as you have to pay by the hour.
 We recommend the P+R (Park and Ride) system in Amsterdam where you leave your car in a safe place on the edge of the city and then travel to the centre by public transport.
-You pay 8 euro for each 24 hours (maximum 4 days) and get free return public transport tickets for up to 5 people per car.
-For Shelter Jordan park at Bos en Lommer and take tram 14, for Shelter City park at Zeeburg and take tram 26 to Centraal Station and then walk.
+You pay 1 euro for each 24 hours when you arrive after 10:00 on the first day (maximum 4 days) and get cheap public transport tickets for up to 5 people per car.
+For Shelter Jordan park at Bos en Lommer and take tram 14, for Shelter City park at Zeeburg and take tram 26 to Centraal Station and then walk or take any Metro one stop to Nieuwmarkt.

 16. Checking in – what time should I arrive?